cocos/cocos-docs/en/engine/animation/skeletal-animation.md

 # Skeletal animation

 __Skeletal Animation__ is a common but special type of animation.
-Two different systems are provided and each is optimized for different purposes.
+Two different systems are provided, **Pre-baked Skeletal Animation** and **Real-time calculated Skeletal Animation**, each is optimized for different purposes.
 Seamless switching between these two systems can be as simple as toggle the `useBakedAnimation` switch on `SkeletalAnimation`, even at runtime. when enabled, the pre-baked system will be used, or the real-time calculated system if otherwise.

 To use `SkeletalAnimation`, please refer to the [SkeletalAnimation API](__APIDOC__/en/classes/animation.skeletalanimation.html).